 Alcohol is a dehydrating agent, and even small amounts can disrupt the microbial life that keeps soil fertile.
 When soil microbes die off, grass struggles to absorb nutrients, leading to thin and patchy growth.
 Beer’s high sugar content only worsens the problem by drawing pests and insects that thrive on sweet residue.
 This can lead to infestations, fungus growth, and in some cases, soil rot.

-Additionally, that fizzy carbon dioxide many believe boosts photosynthesis does nothing substantial.
+Additionally, that fizzy carbon dioxide that many believe boosts photosynthesis does nothing substantial.
 Your lawn already receives all the carbon dioxide it needs from the air.
 So instead of enhancing growth, beer simply adds unnecessary sugar and alcohol that your soil doesn’t need.

 Smarter Ways to Keep Your Lawn Green

-2. Grass clippings – return essential nutrients after mowing.
+- Grass clippings – return essential nutrients after mowing.

 Building a Healthier Lawn the Right Way